Monday, September 23, 2024

 "Although not named in this case, all drug manufacturers should be on notice that their participation in the type of conduct challenged here can raise serious concerns, with a potential for significant consumer harm, and that the Bureau of Competition reserves the right to recommend naming drug manufacturers as defendants in any future enforcement actions over similar conduct."

-For its part, a representative for Eli Lilly & Company told Bloomberg Law that the company has cut insulin prices since 2017 [when it became the first insulin-maker to introduce an identical, unbranded copy of Humalog sold at a low price because there were few rebates], and that "the FTC complaint focuses on aspects of healthcare where the drugmaker has long sought to reform".
+For its part, a representative for Eli Lilly & Company told Bloomberg Law that the company has cut insulin prices since 2017 [when it became the first insulin-maker to introduce an identical, unbranded copy of Humalog sold at a lower price because there were few rebates], and that "the FTC complaint focuses on aspects of healthcare where the drugmaker has long sought to reform".

 Rival Sanofi told Axios that it agrees with FTC that pharmacy benefit managers have used rebates to benefit themselves.